meganemcclure/todolist-react/README.md

 # Todo List Example

 Some testing & example code from tutorials.
-Basically just me learning how to user React.
+Basically just me learning how to use React.

 ## Startup